 - Salt enhances the flavors in food, intensifying the essential qualities that make them taste like they do.

 - Black pepper changes the flavor of food, adding depth and some spice.

 Since salt makes all food taste better, I feel it should be used in nearly everything.
 Ground black pepper, however, actually changes the flavor of food and should therefore be used only in dishes for which it compliments the flavor of the other ingredients.

-One of the best ways to use black pepper is in any dessert that incorporates spices like cinnamon, ginger, cloves, and nutmeg.
+One of the best ways to use black pepper is in desserts that call for spices like cinnamon, ginger, cloves, and nutmeg.
 Just a pinch of ground black pepper brings out the flavor in these spices in the most incredible way.
-Here's a couple of examples:
+Here are a couple of examples:

 - A bit of ground black pepper in these Chewy Gingersnaps intensifies their spiced maple flavor while giving them a subtle kick that's positively addicting.

 - Just 1 teaspoon of ground black pepper in a batch of Strawberry Rhubarb Jam enhances the natural sweetness in the fruit while adding an oh-so-subtle kick and complexity that's going to seriously step up your jam game.

 - A touch of black pepper combined with spices, blackstrap molasses, and brewed coffee makes for the most intensely flavorful Gingerbread Cake I've ever tasted.

 - In these Gluten Free Chocolate Chip Ginger Cookies, black pepper is the perfect compliment to candied ginger and chocolate chips, creating an interesting depth of flavor that's anything but boring.

 The key to using black pepper is to use a small amount.
 In this recipe, there's only ¼ of a teaspoon, which is not enough to be able to detect it.
 No one will guess that it's there, but the overall flavor of the pie will be so much better than if you leave it out.